ibm-cloud-docs/EventStreams/eventstreams050.md

 ### Connecting and authenticating in an application other than Java
 {: #kafka_notjava }

-Any client that supports Kafka 0.10 with SASL PLAIN and TLSv1.2 should work with E{{site.data.keyword.messagehub}}.
+Any client that supports Kafka 0.10 with SASL PLAIN and TLSv1.2 should work with {{site.data.keyword.messagehub}}.

 Note that the client must support the SNI extension to TLS where the server's hostname is included in the TLS handshake.